YT-new/Try/about/index.md

    During my time in Pega, I served across various roles in supply chain and cross-functional

    Now starting my career, I am eager to learn the most I can to enrich my knowledge and skills.
-Feel free to browse the projects section to check out what I have worked on. shoot me an [email](tingliu0807@gmail.com/ "YT email") or connect on linkedIn if you would like to talk.
+Feel free to browse the projects section to check out what I have worked on.
+Shoot me an [email](tingliu0807@gmail.com/ "YT email") or connect on linkedIn if you would like to talk.

 ## Features